RINEARN/exevalator/cpp/README.md

 	result: 4.6

 As the above, the computed value of an expression "1.2 + 3.4" will be displayed.

-You can execute/run other examples in the same way.
+You can compile/run other examples in the same way.

+Also, a benchmark program "cpp/benchmark.cpp" for measuring processing speed of Exevalator is bundled in this repository.
+For compiling it, specify the optimization-option as:

+	clang++ -std=c++17 -O2 -o benchmark benchmark.cpp

+In the above, "-O2" is the optimization option.
+If you forget it, Exevalator can not work in full-speed.

 <a id="features"></a>